-12. To note and approve responses to consultations and note feedback
+12. To note and approve responses to consultations and note feedback a) Cremyll to Kingswear

 12.1 Response to Natural England on coastal access

 The response had been approved at the last meeting.
 Natural England had subsequently provided an update.